-Despite having all those valuable skills, I never became a hockey fan, and all the good fireworks are illegal where I live now.
-I only knit when it's cold and I need something to keep my knees warm.
-I gave up doing a daily crossword when I let my New York Times subscription lapse.
+Despite having all those valuable skills, I never became a hockey fan, all the good fireworks are illegal where I live now, I only knit when it's cold and I need something to keep my knees warm, and I gave up doing a daily crossword when I let my New York Times subscription lapse.

 Then I discovered blogging.

 When I had a baby and lost my editing job back in 2001, blogging became a good way to record my history and teach myself a little HTML.
 For instance, here's an early post where I describe what it was like to give birth in my own bathroom.
-Here's this other thing where I took a picture of my head every day for three months so that the whole Internet could watch my hair grow.
+Here's this other thing where I took a picture of my head every day for three months so that curious onlookers could watch my hair grow.

-Because of the time and energy I've wasted on the Internet I've been mentioned, quoted, featured, and/or interviewed by The San Francisco Chronicle, The New York Times, Frontline, the BBC, The Santa Barbara Independent, and The Santa Barbara News-Press (which I'm not linking because I'd need to buy a subscription to find the URL).
+Because of the time and energy I've wasted online I've been mentioned, quoted, featured, and/or interviewed by The San Francisco Chronicle, The New York Times, Frontline, the BBC, The Santa Barbara Independent, and The Santa Barbara News-Press.

 The Norwegian Nobel Committee, Henrik Ibsens gate 5, 0255 Oslo, NORWAY